-Final Exam: There will be a final exam that will include short answer and essay questions and will be written online on Quercus during normal course hours.
-See date on course schedule.
+Final Exam: There will be a final exam that will include short answer and essay questions and will be written online on Quercus during the final exam period.
+The date will be announced by the Faculty of Arts and Sciences.